cambridge-ceu/csd3/Python/pgsc_calc.md

 [^issue]: **issues**

-    It appears problematic with the Internet under icelake and with GLIBC_2.18 due to deno, which is now available as `ceuadmin/deno/1.40.2` and `ceuadmin/deno/1.40.2-icelake`.
+    It appears problematic with the Internet under icelake and with GLIBC_2.18 due to deno as in `ceuadmin/deno/1.40.2-icelake`, but now fixed as `ceuadmin/deno/1.40.2`.

     An attempt was made for `ceuadmin/glibc/2.18|2.55`, but this could be very complex.